bpstephanie/Pennywise/README.md

 * Site Owner:
     - As a site owner, I want users to easily understand what the program does.
     - As a site owner, I want users to be able to navigate through the program without any issues.
-    - As a site owner, I want users to be able to add their expenses, view their expenses.
+    - As a site owner, I want users to be able to add their expenses and view their expenses.

 ### User Stories